-- I. Prerequisites for admission: (1) A bachelor's degree in music therapy or equivalent, and (2) completion of advisory examinations.
+- I. Prerequisites for admission: (1) A bachelor's degree in music therapy or equivalent, and (2) completion of advisory examinations. - II.

-- II.
 Course Requirements (32 hours minimum)

-- A. Music Therapy (10-11 hours)
+A. Music Therapy (13 hours)

-Required Courses (7 hours)
+Required Required Courses (7 hours)

-noquinou noqui ou courses (7 nours) MUSIC 5283 Qualitative & Quantitative Research in Music MUSIC 5141 Music Therapy Clinical Supervision (must be taken twice; may taken more than twice) MUSIC 5221 Advanced Field Studies (must be taken twice; may be taken
+MUSIC 5283 Research in Music Research in Music

+MUSIC 5141 Music Therapy Clinical Supervision (must be taken twice; may

+be taken more than twice)

+MUSIC 5221 Advanced Field Studies ( must be taken twice; may be taken

+more than twice)